racket/racket/racket/src/thread/README.txt

    future.
 For example, attempting to use a port will invariably go into atomic mode, so port operations are still "unsafe".
-Any attempt to use a semaphore or channel will also involve atomic mode, so those are unsafe in the sense of blocking a fututre.
+Any attempt to use a semaphore or channel will also involve atomic mode, so those are unsafe in the sense of blocking a future.

    Attempting to use any operation that depends on the current continuation or the current thread will also block, as it must.